MahmoudNamNam/Credit-Card-Fraud-Detection/README.md

 ### Feature Engineering

-- **New Features:** Created additional features to enhance model performance.
 - **Scaling/Normalization:** Applied scaling techniques to ensure features are on a similar scale.
-- **Class Imbalance Handling:** Techniques such as SMOTE or class weighting were considered.
+- **Class Imbalance Handling:** Techniques such as SMOTE, undersampling, or oversampling were applied to address class imbalance.

 ## Modeling

 ### Model Selection

-- **Algorithms Used:** Tried different models such as Logistic Regression, Random Forest, and Gradient Boosting.
+- **Algorithms Used:** Evaluated models including Logistic Regression, Random Forest, Gradient Boosting, AdaBoost, Neural Networks, and Voting Classifiers.
-- **Evaluation Metrics:** Used metrics like accuracy, precision, recall, F1-score, and ROC-AUC to evaluate model performance.
+- **Evaluation Metrics:** Metrics such as accuracy, precision, recall, F1-score, PR-AUC, and ROC-AUC were used to assess model performance.

+### Resampling Techniques

+- **Techniques:** Resampling techniques such as SMOTE, undersampling, and oversampling were applied to address class imbalance.
+- **Reports:** Detailed reports for each resampling technique (SMOTE, undersampling, oversampling) are saved in the `Report` folder.

 ### Threshold Selection

-- **Best Threshold:** Selected the best classification threshold based on evaluation metrics to balance precision and recall.
+- **Best Threshold:** The best classification threshold was selected based on F1-score and other evaluation metrics to balance precision and recall.

 ### Cross-Validation

-- **Cross-Validation:** Used cross-validation to ensure the model's robustness and avoid overfitting.
+- **Cross-Validation:** Cross-validation was used to validate the models' performance and to avoid overfitting.

 ## Implementation

 ### File Structure

 The project consists of the following files:

-- `credit_fraud_train.py`: Main entry point for training models.
+- `credit_fraud_train.py`: Main script for training models based on user input via `argparse`.
+- `credit_fraud_test.py`: Script for testing the trained model on a test dataset.
-- `credit_fraud_utils_data.py`: Utility functions for data loading and processing.
+- `credit_fraud_utils_data.py`: Utility functions for data loading and preprocessing.
-- `credit_fraud_utils_eval.py`: Utility functions for model evaluation.
+- `credit_fraud_utils_eval.py`: Utility functions for model evaluation and threshold selection.

 ### `credit_fraud_train.py`

-- **Purpose:** Script for training models based on user input via `argparse`.
+- **Purpose:** Script for training multiple models and selecting the best one based on evaluation metrics.
 - **Features:**
-  - Loads data.
+  - Loads and preprocesses training and validation data.
+  - Applies resampling techniques.
-  - Trains multiple models.
+  - Trains models.
-  - Selects and saves the best model with the optimal threshold.
+  - Evaluates models and saves the best-performing model along with the optimal threshold.

+### `credit_fraud_test.py`

+- **Purpose:** Script for testing the saved model on a test dataset.
+- **Features:**
+  - Loads and preprocesses test data.
+  - Loads the trained model and applies it to the test data.
+  - Generates evaluation reports including classification metrics and ROC-AUC score.

 ### `credit_fraud_utils_data.py`